 Upon agreement with participants, the presentation was made in English language and translated in the local dialect i.e. Dagaari, at both the Kaleo and Lawra events.
 This was done by the elected community representatives, also knowns as Assemblymen, in the areas.
 Furthermore, all questions and comments from the stakeholders were made in English language/ Dagaari.
 Hence, potential language barriers were duly considered, and it was ensured that all participants had the same level of understanding of the local stakeholder consultation.
 The presentation was followed by general discussions, to enable participants make inputs or have their concerns addressed as required.
-A summary of the main inquiries, proposals and concerns raised by the stakeholders during these various community engagements events and the responses provided are outlined in Table 5-4.
+Plate 5-7 and Plate 5-8 shows pictures at the public hearing event at Kaleo and Lawra respectively.